Jason Kenny: 2020 Summer Olympics

 Kenny was made a Knight Bachelor in the 2022 New Year Honours for services to cycling, and therefore granted the title sir.
 His wife Laura was appointed Dame Commander of the Order of the British Empire (DBE) in the same list, also for services to cycling.
 In February of that year, Kenny announced that he was retiring from competition in order to take the role of men's podium sprint coach with British Cycling.

 Personal life

 On 24 September 2016, Kenny married the track cyclist Laura Trott.
 As of 2016, the couple live near Knutsford in Cheshire.
 On 14 February 2017, it was announced that the couple were expecting their first child; their son Albie was born on 23 August 2017.
-In November 2021, his wife and he lost a baby due to a miscarriage at nine weeks, and in January 2022, they had an ectopic pregnancy.
+In November 2021, his wife suffered a miscarriage at nine weeks, and in January 2022, his wife suffered an ectopic pregnancy.
 In January 2023, it was announced that they were expecting their second child.
+Their second son was born in July 2023.
+In December 2024, a third pregnancy was announced, and his wife gave birth to a daughter in May 2025.

 Kenny is a motorsport enthusiast and has participated in car racing in his spare time, including racing a Ginetta G40, and scored a podium finish in a round of the Radical European Masters at the Nürburgring in 2014.

 Taken together, Jason and Laura Kenny have won 12 Olympic gold medals, which places them among the most successful Olympic medalist families of all time.
+He was knighted in the 2022 New Year Honours List.
+His wife received a damehood at the same time.